 St. James Seminary is a senior high school in Sunyani, the capital of the Bono region of Ghana, founded in 1978 by Most Rev. James Kwadwo Owusu, the late bishop of the Roman Catholic Diocese of Sunyani.

-It is not just a Senior High School, but also a Catholic Minor Seminary which offers a wide range of opportunities for both seminarians and non-Seminarians to make them not only aware of their potentials but to fulfil them.
+It is not just a Senior High School, but also a Catholic Minor Seminary that offers a wide range of opportunities for both seminarians and non-Seminarians to make them not only aware of their potential but to fulfill them.

 Sunyani Senior High was established in 1958 by Ghana’s first President Dr. Kwame Nkrumah.

 14. Notre Dame Girls’ Senior High School

 Notre Dame High School was established on 28 September 1987 by the cooperative efforts of the then Catholic Bishop of Sunyani, Reverend James Kwadwo Owusu, and the School Sisters of Notre Dame, Reverend Sister Dorez Mehrtens, and Chiefs and people of Fiapre with an initial number of 37 females.